RealEpicGamerOfficial/Orbit-Search-Engine/README.md

 Selected Engine (3 Opitions, more coming soon) Advanced Search Settings (currently work, menu coming soon)

+### Luna AI
+Luna is Orbit's AI, at this current time, only a demo is in use.

 ### Overall Info (and Sales Pitch)
 No account needed EVER, and minimum tracking.